Serena Dalrymple: Career

 Dalrymple began her career in show business in 1997 after her famous television commercial of Jollibee "Isa pa-isa pang chicken joy".
 Her acting skills earned her minor roles in some movies, through which she began to receive wider recognition.

 Her first movie, Haba-baba-doo, Puti-puti-poo! which released in 1998, brought her alongside fellow child actress Camille Prats along with Hiling with their another child actress Shaina Magdayao two months before Marinella that premiered on February 8, 1999 as an afternoon soap opera.
 Following appearance, she was given a role in Tong Tatlong Tatay Kong Pakitong-kitong, which was released that same year and Bata, Bata...
 Pa'no Ka Ginawa? with co-star Carlo Aquino.
 The following year she starred in three movies: Type Kita, Walang Kokontra, Tik Tak Toys My Kolokotoys and the anthology series Wansapanataym: The Movie.
 After participating in subsequent movies, she began to star in television series in 2001.

 The first, entitled Sa Dulo ng Walang Hanggan, featured co-star Claudine Barretto and lasted from 2001 to 2003.
 While doing that series, she was given another role in Eto Na Ang Susunod Na Kabanata with Roderick Paulate.
 In 2003, she starred in the hit series Sana'y Wala Nang Wakas alongside Jericho Rosales.
 Later that year, she also played alongside comedy queen Ai-Ai de las Alas in the hit movie and sitcom Ang Tanging Ina.
 Afterwards, she did additional movies and eventually her last show Spirits with other teen contract stars of Star Magic.

 Dalrymple announced her retirement from show business in 2004, but reappeared in the movies Ang Tanging Ina Ninyong Lahat and Ang Tanging Ina Mo (Last na 'To!).
 In 2015, she appeared in an episode of the talk show Kababayan Today.

 Personal life

 Dalrymple has two sisters, Sarah and Samantha.
 Her maternal ancestors come from the southern province of Cebu; her grandmother and other relatives are buried there.
 Her father died of a heart attack when she was five, while her mother became ill with pneumonia and died as well five years later, in 2000.
 After her mother's death, she was raised by an uncle.
 Outside of show business, she is also interested in skateboarding with her sister Samantha.
 Co-actresses in Marinella Shaina Magdayao and Camille Prats have been friends with Dalrymple since their afternoon TV show.

 After retiring from show business, Dalrymple moved to the United States, where she married Thomas Bredillet on October 1, 2022.
-She gave birth to her first child in April 2024.
-Dalrymple also keeps two dogs, a golden retriever and a Siberian husky.
+She gave birth to her first child in 2024, followed by a second in 2026.
+Dalrymple also keeps two dogs, a Golden Retriever and a Siberian Husky.